-More and more IoT devices are being created that depend on collecting, processing and analysing data in order to function.
-In the past, all this power needed to be transported back to a centralised server where it could be processed before it was then transmitted back to the device.
+More and more IoT devices are being created that depend on collecting, processing, and analyzing data to function.
+In the past, all this power needed to be transported back to a centralized server where it could be processed before it was then transmitted back to the device.
 The problem with this approach is that it takes time for data to travel - which can mean a delay in response time or even worse, permanently lost data.
-This article will explore how AI and Machine Learning can help these Edge Devices handle their own processing so that they stay in constant contact with the centralised server, meaning there's no interruption in service and less latency.
+This article will explore how AI and Machine Learning can help these Edge Devices handle their processing so that they stay in constant contact with the centralized server, meaning there's no interruption in service and less latency.

 The origin of Edge Devices

-AI is already being used on edge devices in a number of different ways.
+AI is already being used on edge devices in several different ways.
 For example, edge devices are being used for object recognition in security cameras, voice recognition in smart speakers, and predictive maintenance in industrial machines.

 The use of AI on edge devices is only going to increase in the future.
 As AI technology improves, more and more AI applications will be able to run on these devices.
-This will revolutionise the way that we use IoT devices, and it will enable us to do things that were previously impossible.
+This will revolutionize the way that we use IoT devices, and it will enable us to do previously impossible things.

 Why AI is important for Embedded devices